kubernetes/website/content/en/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins.md

 {{< feature-state state="beta" for_k8s_version="v1.23" >}}

-GetAllocatableResources provides information on resources initially available on the worker node.
+GetAllocatableResources provides information on resources initially available on the node.
 It provides more information than kubelet exports to APIServer.

 {{< note >}}